e-fx/e-fx.github.io/_posts/2023-11-22-The USDJPY has recorded a further decline.md

 author: e-FX
 ---

-"In the latest developments within the foreign exchange market, the USD/JPY has recorded a further decline, settling within the mid-147 yen range during the London session.
+"In the latest developments within the foreign exchange market, the USD/JPY has recorded a further decline, settling within the mid-147 yen range during the London session"

 This downturn, reaching levels unseen since September 14th, underscores the prevailing strength of the yen.
 Concurrently, cross-yen pairs, including EUR/JPY, witnessing a decline to approximately 161.25, and GBP/JPY briefly dipping below 184.50, have also been subject to downward pressure.
 Against the backdrop of a temporary respite in the reduction of U.S. bond yields, the market has experienced notable fluctuations.
 Noteworthy is the discernible trend of heightened demand for the pound and a corresponding shift towards selling the euro.

 Various factors contribute to the upswing in pound purchases.
 Firstly, the realization that the expected expansion of the UK fiscal deficit has not materialized as anticipated has created room for potential tax cuts, boosting investor sentiment.
 Additionally, statements emanating from influential figures at the Bank of England, such as Governor Bailey and Deputy Governor Ramsden, during parliamentary testimony have added to the momentum favoring pound purchases.
 Both officials have communicated a prolonged necessity for maintaining unchanged interest rates, expressing not only caution regarding the recent decline in inflation but also heightened awareness of persistent inflationary pressures stemming from wages and geopolitical risks in the Middle East.
 The GBP/USD momentarily surged to around 1.2554, contributing to the alleviation of overall pressure on the dollar.